ibexa/documentation-developer/docs/guide/repository.md

 ## Services: Public API

-The Public API exposes Symfony services for all of its repository services.
+The Public API exposes Symfony services for all of its Repository services.

 | Service id                           | Type                                           |
 |--------------------------------------|------------------------------------------------|